Venue: White Hart Lane

 Everton (Probable XI): Robles; Baines, Funes Mori, Williams, Coleman; Schneiderlin, Gueye, Davies, Barkley, Lookman; Lukaku

 28/12/2016 Southampton 1 – 4 Tottenham Hotspur

 Everton and Tottenham have played out five draws in their last eight encounters but the telling point from the statistic is that the Toffees have failed to claim even a single victory over Spurs in those matches.

-As a result, Everton will have to be considered underdogs heading into the clash on Sunday.
+As a result, Everton will have to be considered underdogs heading into the clash on Sunday and in addition, Tottenham star Harry Kane has been in sensational form in recent times, scoring a stunning first half hattrick during the first half in the 4-0 victory over Stoke City.
 Both teams are in fine form though and given the closely matched nature of the two sets of teams, a score draw might well be on the cards from the encounter.

 Tottenham Hotspur 1 – 1 Everton